How to Cope with Grief and Loss During the Coronavirus Pandemic

-According to the Centers for Disease Control and Prevention, numerous people in the United States, as well as throughout the world, experience grief as a consequence of the coronavirus pandemic.
+According to the Centers for Disease Control and Prevention, numerous people in the United States and throughout the world experience grief as a consequence of the coronavirus pandemic.
 Grief is a natural response to loss.
 In this case, it is the response people often have to the loss of social activities, recreation, face-to-face human interaction, and relationships.
 While they may not have completely lost these important aspects of their routine, they have certainly undergone major changes.
 Some of the telltale signs of grief are:

 The Unexpectedness and Unpredictability of Grief